aws/aws-cli/awscli/examples/synthetics/list-group-resources.rst

-**To Return a list of the ARNs of the canaries that are associated with the specified group**
+**To return a list of the ARNs of the canaries that are associated with the specified group**

 The following ``list-group-resources`` example returns a list of the ARNs of the canaries that are associated with the group named ``demo_group``. ::